jonathansharman/najan/src/modality.md

 # Modality

-Every clause in Najan begins with one to two particles expressing that clause's modality, how the clause relates to the world or to other possible worlds.
-The first particle is required and establishes the clause's basic **mood**.
+Every clause in Najan begins with a mood particle expressing how the speaker relates the clause to the world or to other possible worlds.

 <table>
 	<thead>